ptrvilya/blendify/README.md

 ## Acknowledgments
-We thank Verica Lazova for providing her Blender rendering scripts.
+We thank Verica Lazova for providing her Blender rendering scripts, [István Sarandi](https://github.com/isarandi) for his suggestions and help in implementing new features, and [Riccardo Marin](https://github.com/riccardomarin) for his helpful suggestions and feedback.
 Our code for processing point clouds is mostly based on the amazing [Blender-Photogrammetry-Importer][BPI] addon.